 Best Practices for …

-All buybacks are not created equal: the design and implementation can have a dramatic impact on their effectiveness in reducing unwanted gun ownership.
-Since buybacks became popular tool for addressing unwanted gun ownership in the early 1990’s, research on their efficacy have helped public safety experts improve their implementation.
+All buybacks are not created equal.
+The design and implementation can have a dramatic impact on their effectiveness in reducing unwanted gun ownership.
+Since buybacks became popular tools for addressing unwanted gun ownership in the early 1990’s, research on their efficacy have helped public safety experts improve their implementation.

 Effective gun buybacks include: